Arnold Hano: Early life and education

 By age three, Hano had learned to read under the tutelage of his six-and-a-half-year-old brother, Alfred Jr. By the time he was eight, Hano was writing news stories for his brother's mimeographed weekly, The Montgomery Avenue News, albeit stories paraphrased from published newspaper articles.
-Before long, he grew tired of recycling other people's ideas.
-Once again, his brother encouraged him:
+Before long, he grew tired of recycling other people's ideas; once again, his brother encouraged him:

 So I invented a cop who would always fall to his knees when he shot the bad guy and I called it Sitting Bull.
 It was my first pun. [...]
 I did about six or seven of these episodic things.
 I was eight years old, writing the equivalent of a novel for a street newspaper that we sold for a nickel a copy, door-to-door.

-The brothers' journalistic venture soon ran its course, and the writing muse receded, for the time being.
 Hano attended DeWitt Clinton High School, graduating in 1937, and started that fall at Long Island University's Brooklyn campus.
-However, his initial plan to pursue a career in medicine soon fell by the wayside.
+However, his initial plan to pursue a career in medicine was diverted:

 One day I wandered into the newspaper office, and they were laughing.
-I didn’t know you were allowed to have fun.
+I didn't know you were allowed to have fun.
 They were enjoying themselves, so I changed from a science major to an English journalism major in my sophomore year.
 I became the sports editor of the college weekly in my junior year, and senior year I was editor-in-chief with another guy.

-For a budding sportswriter, the timing proved particularly fortuitous when LIU's basketball team won the recently established National Invitational Tournament (NIT) in two of those three years.
+LIU's basketball team won the recently established National Invitational Tournament (NIT) in two of those three years.

 Hano wrote later "I didn't know how or what – would it be a newspaper, or freelance, or a novelist, but I knew I'd write."
-Hano went on to earn his Bachelor's degree, graduating cum laude in 1941.
+Hano went on to earn his Bachelor's degree in 1941.